Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

 # Lab 11 - Configure Insider Risk Management Policies in Microsoft Purview

+## Lab Overview

+As a global administrator, your task involves enabling permissions for Insider Risk Management by adding users to the Insider Risk Management role group.
+This step ensures that designated users have access to and can effectively manage insider risk management features.
+It's important to note that the application of role group permissions may take up to 30 minutes to propagate across the organization.
+This process grants the necessary authority to oversee and respond to potential insider risks, such as IP theft and data leakage, enhancing the organization's security posture.

 ## Lab scenario
 In this lab, you will explore the capabilities of Insider Risk Management to identify, mitigate, and respond to potential risks posed by individuals within the organization